 This linear approach to software development restricted software teams and the products they were building.
 But still, waterfall remained the norm for many decades.

-Agile Is Iterative, Fast, and Flexible
+Agile is Iterative, Fast, and Flexible

-Instead of designing and building the entire software application from start to finish, teams work in sprints (usually 1 or 2 weeks) to build individual functional components.
+Instead of designing and building the entire software application from start to finish, teams work in sprints (usually 1 or 2 weeks) to build individual, functional components.
 With this approach, both customer feedback and testing can happen simultaneously, instead of at the end of the project.

 However, like any change or shift in process, many teams have struggled to adopt agile.
 It requires a new way of thinking, managing, and working.
-Here are some common challenges in adopting agile methodology and how to overcome them.
+Here are some common challenges when adopting agile methodology and how to overcome them.

-Common Challenges in Adopting Agile
+Common Challenges when Adopting Agile

-Challenge #1: Agile is a cultural shift.
+Challenge #1: Agile is a cultural shift

-Solution: Hire an agile coach.
+Solution: Hire an agile coach

 If you’re new to agile or finding that your team is struggling with the change, it might be worth bringing in an experienced agile coach to iron out some of the issues.
 If that’s not an option for whatever reason, empower your team to get out in the community and learn from other agile experts.

-Challenge #2: Getting the client on-board with agile.
+Challenge #2: Getting the client on-board with agile

-Solution: Build trust.
+Solution: Build trust

-It’s important to build trust upfront, and continue building it sprint after sprint.
-By engaging the customer the right way, you’ll build that trust and they will become more comfortable and excited about working with you in this capacity.
-Worst case scenario is they don’t get on board with agile and you continue to practice agile internally, while bringing in the traditional project or account manager to take on the role of product owner.
+It’s important to build trust upfront, and to continue building it sprint after sprint.
+By engaging the customer in the right way, you’ll build that trust and they will become more comfortable and excited about working with you in this capacity.
+Worst case scenario is that they don’t get on board with agile and you continue to practice agile internally, while bringing in the traditional project or account manager to take on the role of product owner.

-Challenge #3: Many people think agile must be done exactly a certain way.
+Challenge #3: Many people think agile must be done exactly a certain way

-Solution: Try different approaches.
+Solution: Try different approaches

 For example, if planning poker isn’t working for estimation, try a different estimation technique.
-Maybe one week sprints are too short… try two weeks, or four weeks… whatever works for you team.
+Maybe one week sprints are too short… try two weeks, or four weeks… whatever works for your team.
 If daily stand-ups are getting stale and lacking value, move to every other day.
 Try new things until you find what works for you.

-Agile means to move quickly and easily.
-There are a number of advantages to working this way, but it can be a big undertaking and a significant shift in the way teams think and work together.
+The word agile means to move quickly and easily.
+There are a number of advantages to working in this way, but it can be a big undertaking and a significant shift in the way teams think and work together.
 When adopting agile, the more you prepare and the more you experiment with different techniques and ideas, the better off you’ll be.
 Don’t force it – find what works for you, your team, and your customers, and you’ll be on your way to a fast, flexible way of working.